wp-plugins/powerpress/readme.txt

 == Screenshots ==
 1. Add podcast episode, found within the edit post screen
-2. Cross section of Blubrry PowerPress Feed settings page (Advanced Mode)
+2. Select from 5 audio mp3 players for your web site
+3. Example of the Flow Player Classic in a blog post
+4. Example of the 1 Pixel Out Audio Player in a blog post
-3. Cross section of Blubrry PowerPress Basic settings page (Simple Mode)
+5. Cross section of Blubrry PowerPress iTunes settings page
-4. Cross section of blog post with built-in flash player and download links

 == Changelog ==